lochner-technology/svn_portfolio/README.md

-Note: A demo is available here: https://njlochner.com (This project is my website, but the SVN functionality and comments are not currently enabled.)
+A demo is available here: https://njlochner.com (This project is my website, but the SVN functionality and comments are not currently enabled.)

 # Subversion Portfolio